PeterDauwe/doublebar/README.md

 	- background is changed on every login or reload.
 	- polybar is split into two bars : polybartop , polybarbottom.

-# Changes in template.liquid.
-	- deleted some stuff in this file.
-	Only occupied tags are visible and the focused tag is between brackets.

 # Changes in config.toml.
 	- move to tag and focus to tag has been replaced by one command [[keybind]]